Skip to content

 Step 1: Create IdP

-• Click on System and select Identity Providers
+• Click System and select Identity Providers.

-• Click on New Identity Provider
+• Click New Identity Provider.

 Important

-• Click on Update & Continue
+• Click Update & Continue to proceed to the next configuration step.

 Create IdP